 Our 1911 and PX-9 pistols with dovetail style sights may be replaced, but we recommend a competent gunsmith perform any work on your pistol, as fitting maybe required.

-1911 Army and Service use 70 Series Govt. dovetail rear and narrow tenon stake-on front.
+1911 Army and Service Models use 70 Series Govt. dovetail rear and narrow tenon stake-on front.

 Carry and Duty Models use Novak® Style dovetails front and rear.

-Match and D10 models use a Bomar® Cut rear and Novak® front dovetail.
+Match and D10 models use a Bomar® Cut rear and Novak® Style front dovetail.

-Several factors can influence your 1911's reliability.
+Several factors can have an effect on your 1911's reliability.
 Here are few things to look at:

 Many aftermarket companies offer holsters specifically for the PX-9 GEN3 Pistol.